marekzajac97/bf2-blender/README.md

 - When importing, make sure to set geom 1 in mesh import options for 3P animations.
 - When exporting, you can select/deselect bones for export in the export menu.

-#### Notes:
-- Skeleton needs to be loaded first! followed by the soldier/weapon/kitmesh/animation(s) (in any order)
-- Make sure to set geom 1 in mesh import options for 3P animations

 ## Credits
 - [rpoxo](https://github.com/rpoxo) for the [BF2 mesh file parser](https://github.com/rpoxo/bf2mesh) (MIT License)